-Early Childhood Education Interventions & Responses
+Early Childhood Education

-Interventions is not intended to be exhaustive, nor will every OPS school have access to each intervention listed.
+This list of Interventions is not intended to be exhaustive, nor will every OPS school have access to each intervention listed.
 School staff will seek to implement the intervention(s) that seem to most effectively support positive behavior for the specific student under the specific circumstances.